samuel-ma/samuel-ma/README.md

      - 🔭 I’m currently working on My Portfolio

-     - 🌱 I'm also currently learning the React Framework
+     - 🌱 I'm also currently learning Typescript

      - 👯 I’m looking to collaborate on anything Javascript

      - 👨‍💻 All of my projects are available in my Repositories

-     - 📝 I regularly write articles on My Blog
+     - 📝 Your welcome to challenge me on Algorithms using C++

      - 💬 Ask me about anything Javascript